Italy: North to South

 Without question, Italy provides a staggering percentage of the world's most distinctive and exalted wines.
 In addition, the sheer breadth of styles they produce is equally impressive.
 From the minerally perfumed whites of the Tre Venezie and Val d'Aosta to the dark, powerful reds of Sicily and Campania, this country continues to be a formidable force in winemaking as it has been since before Romulus and Remus first found Rome.

 Which wines are worth hunting down and getting to know?
-We believe they all are, yet only you can decide as the bottles will speak for themselves on this night dedicated, ultimately, to all things Italian (including extraordinary artisanal cheeses & cured hams).
+We believe they all are, yet only you can decide as the bottles will speak for themselves on this night dedicated, ultimately, to all things Italian (including extraordinary cheeses & breads from Murray's).